 Choose the Right Foundation

 All this talk about how foundation oxidizes, but the battle really begins with the foundation itself, and fInding the right foundation for you is key.
 Greenberg explains that not all foundations oxidize — and it's really a matter of trial and error to find the right one for you and your skin in the first place.

 She advises, "if you fall in love with a brand that oxidizes, you’d want to get that foundation in a shade lighter than what you would normally wear."
 This will help to balance the color change and make sure you're well matched.

 Use a Jade Roller

 Applying your skincare is only half the battle.
 Ensuring it is properly absorbed and not just sitting on your skin's surface is important to not only ensure it's effective but also to make sure your face is as clean as possible prior to applying foundation.
-So, Greenberg recommends utilizing a jade roller, like the Tru Spa Jade Roller with Interchangeable Massage Heads ($10) so that the product properly penetrates.
+So, Greenberg recommends utilizing a jade roller, like the Vivitar Jade Double-Sided Roller ($5) so that the product properly penetrates.
 (It also feels amazing, too!)

 Use an Applicator, Not Your Fingers

 Because the oils (and other contaminants) from your hands can cause reactions within your foundation bottle, it's important to use an applicator sponge or foundation brush and never your fingers or hands.
 Doing so will not only result in a smoother and more flawless application but, Zeichner says, will also preserve the integrity of your foundation and prevent oxidation.